pelagornisandersi/ANDROSHELL/README.md

 Ensure the following are installed and configured:

 - Metasploit Framework (`msfvenom`)
-- Python 3
-- Apache web service or accessible web directory
+- Python web server or Apache web service or accessible web directory

 ---